Turkish philanthropist Kavala jailed for life, activists protest | Politics

 Ankara now faces being suspended from the Council of Europe rights watchdog, after "infringement proceedings" were launched due to his continued detention.
 Embassies of Turkey's Western allies, including the United States and Germany, echoed the call for Kavala's release last year, prompting threats by Erdogan to expel their ambassadors.

 Erdogan has likened the Gezi protesters to Kurdish militants and those accused of orchestrating a failed 2016 coup.
-He has not attacked Kavala personally, but said Western allies would not release "bandits, murderers and terrorists" in their countries.
+He has accused Kavala of trying to overthrow the government, saying Western allies would not release "bandits, murderers and terrorists" in their countries.
 Kavala was acquitted in 2020 of charges related to the Gezi protests.
 Hours later another court ordered his arrest on a charge of attempting to overthrow the constitutional order related to the coup attempt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)